muarshad01/LLM/Notes/lecture11_notes.md

 ***

-15:00
-and if longer paragraphs or longer input sequences need to be analyzed because then we need to know the relationship 15:08 between how different words are connected rather than the exact specific position I'll come to the uh advantages 15:16 and disadvantages of both of these in a moment okay so in the next uh in the 15:23 next section which is section number five I want to discuss about uh just these two types of of encodings and 15:30 which one to use in practice which one does GPT uses Etc so both of these type 15:35 of positional embeddings which are absolute embedding and Rel relative positional embedding are very good 15:41 because they enable the llms let me uh switch color they enable the large 15:48 language models to understand the order and relationship between the tokens and 15:53 this actually ensures more accurate and context aware predictions so whichever 15:58 position encoding you use it is actually much better than not using any positional encoding because uh it makes 16:06 the llm more aware of the order and relationship between tokens and that actually leads to better 16:12 predictions um now let's come to point number six so the choice between the two 16:17 types of uh positional embedding really depends on the specific application and 16:23 the nature of the data being processed so for example generally uh abs abolute 16:29 positional encoding is preferred when the fixed order of tokens is crucial such as for sequence generation so GPT 16:37 was trained using an absolute positional encoding and the original Transformer 16:42 paper was also trained using absolute positional encoding relative positional encoding on 16:48 the other hand is suitable for tasks like language modeling or long sequences where the same phrase can appear in 16:55 different parts of the sequence so generally relative positional encoding is useful if you are analyzing long 17:02 sequences and where the same phrase can repeat over and over again for all practical purposes I would 17:08 say absolute positional encoding is the one which is used more commonly in fact as I mentioned uh open a GPT models so 17:18 gpt3 GPT 4 Etc use absolute positional embeddings that are optimized during the 17:24 training process so one thing to remember here is that similar to the embedding vectors we do not know what 17:31 values of the positional embedding to be used so for example here I randomly showed these values 1.1 1.2 and 1.3 17:39 right ideally as I mentioned in the previous lecture the vector embeddings need to be optimized right we need to 17:45 know the weights for each Vector which what's the value for each Vector 17:50 similarly uh when GPT was developed even the values of the positional embedding 17:57 vectors need to be op optimized and these positional embedding vectors 18:02
-Vector values are actually optimized during the training process this optimization is actually a part of the 18:08 training process itself so when you look at the model training for GPT we also have to optimize for the token 18:15 embeddings and we also have to optimize for the positional embeddings we do not know about these values 18:22 before uh remember I mentioned that along with GPT the original Transformer paper which is called as attention is 18:29 all you need so let me show you this paper yeah this paper so they also used an absolute positional encoding and in 18:36 this case they actually propos some formula for how to encode the different positions so they use sinusoidal and 18:42 cosine formula over here uh so you can read a bit about what they have written 18:48 here since our model contains no recurrence in order for the model to make use of the order of the sequence we 18:55 must inject some information about the relative or absolute position of the to tokens so they have added absolute 19:01 oppositional embedding and they have used some formula for how to actually calculate the positional embedding for 19:08 each token uh on the contrary when GPT was trained no such formula was used and uh 19:16 the positional embedding Vector values were actually optimized during the training process itself I hope everyone 19:24 is with me until this point because now we are going to jump into a handson 19:29 demonstration of uh looking at a very uh real life example such as gpt2 looking 19:37 at the vocabulary transforming that vocabulary into token embeddings adding positional embeddings to those token 19:44 embeddings and then generating the input embeddings which are the final input to the llm training so you might be 19:51 noticing that I'm using the words encoding and embedding interchangeably so sometimes positional encodings are 19:57 also called positional embed edings so these words are used interchangeably all you need to remember is that when
+* They enable the large language models to understand the order and relationship between the tokens and this actually ensures more accurate and context aware predictions.
+* The choice between the two types of uh positional embedding really depends on the specific application and the nature of the data being processed.

+* Absolute: Suitable when fixed order of tokens is crucial, such as for sequence generation.
+* Relative: Suitable for tasks like language modeling over long sequences, where the same phrase can appear in different parts of the sequence.

+* (7) OpenAI's a GPT models use absolute positional embeddings.
+This optimization is part of the training model itself.

+* sinusoidal and cosine formula over here uh so you can read a bit about what they have written here since our model contains no recurrence in order for the model to make use of the order of the sequence we must inject some information about the relative or absolute position of the to tokens so they have added absolute

 ***